-Immediate action to increase the regulatory fees collected by the Board was required, and the readoption of these emergency regulations is necessary in order to allow sufficient time for the certificate of compliance to be completed, due to the length of time needed for the package to be reviewed by DCA, Agency, and the Department of Finance, as well as go through the 45-day public notice period prior to final submittal to OAL.
+Immediate action to increase the regulatory fees collected by the Board was required, and the re-adoption of these emergency regulations is necessary in order to allow sufficient time for the certificate of compliance to be completed, due to the length of time needed for the package go through the 45-day public notice period, proceed through DCA for a final review and be submitted to OAI.
 The Board has taken the necessary steps to expedite the process of ensuring the certificate of compliance would be to OAL within the 180-day certification period, but due to circumstances beyond the control of the Board, a re-adoption is needed to ensure that the certificate can be timely completed and the regulations be made permanent.
 The increased fees have increased the Board's revenues and made funding available to continue the Board's enforcement, premises inspections, and licensing operations, but the fee increase provided in the March 5, 2018 emergency regulations must continue past the initial 180 days in order to provide time for the completion certificate to be noticed by OAL and make the regulations permanent to stabilize the Fund Condition.

 The filing and approval of the re-adoption of fee schedule emergency regulations to increase the regulatory fees will continue to provide the Board with resources necessary to fund its operations and fulfill its mission of consumer protection.
-Any restriction to the Board's ability to collect increased fees would dramatically affect Board operational functions and would threaten the Board's ability to achieve its mission and statutory mandate of consumer protection and would place the public in jeopardy of being harmed by allowing dangerous practitioners to continue practicing veterinary medicine.
+Any restriction to the Board's ability to collect increased fees would dramatically affect Board operational functions, threaten the Board's ability to achieve its mission and statutory mandate of consumer protection, and place the public in jeopardy of being harmed by allowing dangerous practitioners to continue practicing veterinary medicine.